chalabi2/althea-app/README.md

 ## Installation

-To install all dependencies make sure you have yarn installed.
+To install all dependencies make sure you have npm installed.

 Use node version 16